AndyStubbs/AsteroidsWeb/README.md

 ## Credits

-- **Graphics**: Most of the graphics in FloppyFish were based on work by [kenney.nl](https://kenney.nl), a fantastic resource for free game assets.
+- **Graphics**: Most of the graphics in this project were based on work by [kenney.nl](https://kenney.nl), a fantastic resource for free game assets.